avarga/tkpath/doc/README.txt

  o Commands affected by changes

+    lower/raise:
-    lower/raise: movement is constrained to siblings.
+	movement is constrained to siblings.
 If reference tagOrId not given it defaults to first/last item of the root items children.
     	Items which are not siblings to the reference tagOrId are silently ignored.
 Good or bad?

+    find above/below:
-    find above/below: is constrained to siblings.
+	is constrained to siblings.
 Good or bad?

+   scale/move:
+	if you apply scale or move on a group item it will apply this to all its descendants, also to child group items in a recursive way.

+   tag "all":
+	Note that this presently also includes the root item which can result in some unexpected behavior.

+ o New items

 	There are various differences compared to SVG.
-As a canvas item, it also behaves a bit differently than an ordinary item.

-SVG: It implements the complete syntax of the path elements d attribute with one major difference: all separators must be whitespace, no commas, no implicit assumptions; all instructions and numbers must form a tcl list.
 	The display attribute names are adapted to tcl conventions, see below.
-Also, SVG is web oriented and therefore tolerates parameter errors to some degree, while tk is a programming tool and typically generates errors if paramters are wrong.
+	Also, SVG is web oriented and therefore tolerates parameter errors to some degree, while tk is a programming tool and typically generates errors if parameters are wrong.
+Some syntax changes have also been made.
+One such is the -matrix option where we have delegated specific transforms to our support functions in tkpath.tcl.
+Where the SVG tag names coincide with the ordinary canvas item names we have added a "p" in from of its name instead.

+	New items:
+		circle
+		ellipse
+		path
+		pimage
+		pline
+		polyline
+		ppolygon
+		prect
+		ptext

  o The options